MrHumble21/dispatch-master/README.md

-# Getting Started with Create React App
+# Humble Movies platform

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+To get started the project you should open project directory via terminal and run

-### `npm start`
+### `yarn install`

-Runs the app in the development mode.\
+It will install all necessariy .\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\